Peyton Manning: 2006 season: Super Bowl XLI championship

 Despite three interceptions, Manning completed 30 out of 38 passes for 268 yards and a touchdown as the Colts beat the Kansas City Chiefs in the Wild Card Round by a score of 23–8.
 The following week, the Colts were limited to five field goals and no touchdowns, but defeated the Baltimore Ravens, 15–6.
 Manning was 15 of 30 for 170 yards and two interceptions in the Divisional Round victory.
 In the AFC Championship against the rival New England Patriots, the Colts trailed 14–3 when Manning threw an interception that was returned for a touchdown by Asante Samuel to give New England a 21–3 lead.
 Manning led the Colts to 32 points in the second half for a 38–34 victory, the final score coming late in the fourth quarter as Manning led the Colts on an 80-yard touchdown drive to take the lead for the first time in the game.
 He finished the game with 349 passing yards, one passing touchdown, and one rushing touchdown.
 The comeback was the largest deficit ever overcome in a conference championship.

 Completing 25-of-38 passes for 247 yards, a touchdown, and an interception, Manning led the Colts to a 29–17 victory over the Chicago Bears in Super Bowl XLI and was named Super Bowl MVP.
-He became the first Colts player to receive the honor since Dallas Cowboys linebacker Chuck Howley was MVP of Super Bowl V, the franchise's previous title.
+He became the first Colts player to receive the honor, as Dallas Cowboys linebacker Chuck Howley was MVP of Super Bowl V, the franchise's previous title.
 For his role in the Colts' championship run, Manning won the ESPY for Best Championship Performance.
 Manning was also named to the Pro Bowl and named Second-team All-Pro.
 After the Super Bowl win, Manning restructured his contract to save the Colts $8.2 million in salary cap space.